 As a result, B2B sales executives can (Gartner 2018):

 - Increase their ability to grow accounts by 48% and

 - Increase the likelihood of renewing or retaining the same level of spend by 94%.

-- Showing them what business improvement will look like.
+- Showing customers what business improvement will look like for their company.

-- Translating improvement into financial terms to make the case to change.
+- Translating improvement into financial terms to make the case for change.

 - Create improved customer on-boarding processes.
 Tailor information to help users who may not have been part of the purchase process.
 Also offer self-learning options.

-- Support customers and end users with online and/or offline community and events.
-This distinguishes your offering and provides unique customer benefits.
+- Support customers and end-users with online and/or offline community and events.
+Distinguish your offering by providing unique customer benefits.